-Amina Desselle Massey, PhD (tanywey) is a sociologist, organizer, photographer and interdisciplinary artist based in New Orleans, LA, working to document emotional histories and foster creative community.
+Amina Desselle Massey, PhD (tanywey) is a sociologist, photographer and interdisciplinary artist based in New Orleans, LA, working to document emotional histories and foster creative community.

 Combining her experience as a sociologist, design justice organizer, and community herbalist, Amina’s work is rooted in a deep commitment to collective care and social transformation.
 Beyond the studio, she engages and mobilizes communities by developing participatory strategies to co-create public art, reimagine shared spaces, and address the social determinants of health.
 Amina’s practice utilizes power of creativity to reflect our shared human experiences and to shape safe and joyful futures.